orvencasido/aws-crud-task-tracking/README.md

 # CRUD Web Application
 Live Preview: <a href="https://d26chwpjybvo1s.cloudfront.net/">CRUD Web Application</a>

+NOTE: To access the web app, you must first log in using a valid email address, verify the email, and then log in again with the user account you created.

 This project is a serverless CRUD web application that allows users to add, edit, delete, and view tasks.
 It demonstrates the integration of front-end and back-end services using AWS technologies.
 Below is the architecture of the application: